oroinc/documentation/user/back-office/customers/accounts/index.rst

+:oro_documentation_types: crm

 .. _user-guide-common-features-accounts:
 .. _user-guide-accounts:

 Accounts
 ========

-Accounts originated in OroCRM as a tool to collect and process information on the customer activity of a person, group of people or business cooperating with you.
+:term:`Accounts <Account>` originated in OroCRM as a tool to collect and process information on the customer activity of a person, group of people or business cooperating with you.
 An account can aggregate details of all the customer identities, providing a 360-degree view of the customer.
 Customer data and business transactions are displayed on the account page, and their activities are added to the account's activity list.

 Accounts display basic data for all customers and some additional data, such as orders, quotes, or opportunities related a particular customer.
 From the page of a selected account, you can view the calculated lifetime sales values metric based on orders placed by the customer linked to this account.
 Oro applications even let you merge several accounts, if, for instance, a company data audit has discovered several accounts created to represent the same business.